-Sepp Blatter faces fresh investigations from the FBI with the FIFA president having been linked to a $100million bribery scandal, according to the BBC.
+Sepp Blatter faces fresh investigations from the FBI with the FIFA

-Sepp Blatter is facing a fresh probe from the FBI with FIFA's disgraced president having been linked to a $100million (£66.2m) bribery scandal, according to a BBC investigation.
+FBI with FIFA's disgraced president having been linked to a $100million

 A BBC Panorama documentary, titled 'Panorama: Fifa, Blatter and Me' to be aired on Monday, claims sports marketing company ISL allegedly paid ex-FIFA executive Ricardo Teixeira and the former president Joao Havelange.